cockroachdb/docs/src/current/v23.2/export.md

 ## Parquet types

-CockroachDB types map to [Parquet types](https://github.com/apache/parquet-format/blob/master/LogicalTypes.md) as per the following:
+CockroachDB types map to [Parquet types](https://github.com/apache/parquet-format/blob/master/LogicalTypes.md) listed in the following table.
+All columns witten to Parquet files will be nullable, therefore the Parquet repetition level is `optional`.

 | CockroachDB Type    | Parquet Type | Parquet Logical Type |
 --------------------|--------------|----------------------